Trail: Butler Gulch

 Once on top, the views are spectacular.
 You can see pretty far on a clear day.
 We hiked a little further along the ridge before stopping for a cheese plate.
 Yes, I brought a cheese plate – you can see all my adventure cheese plates here #channingandthecheeseplate.

-Find my other favorite hikes around colorado here and read my must-have hiking gear guide here
+Find my other favorite hikes around Colorado here and read my must-have hiking gear guide here

 Leave a Reply